griptape-ai/ComfyUI-Griptape/README.md

 ### Aug 20, 2024
 * Update Griptape Framework to v029.2
+* Modified ImageQueryTask to switch to a workflow if more than 2 images are specified
+* Updated tests

 ### Aug 4, 2024
 * Updating Griptape Framework to v029.1